GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 {% Aside %}
-  The weightings are chosen to provide a balanced representation of the user perception of performance.
+  The weightings are chosen to provide a balanced representation of the user's perception of performance.
 The weightings have changed over time because the Lighthouse team is regularly doing research and gathering feedback to understand what has the biggest impact on user-perceived performance.
 {% endAside %}